Are Scented Candles Toxic?

 Synthetic Fragrances

-The various fragrance notes that fill up your room when you burn your favourite candle can actually be causing breathing problems, aggravating allergies and asthma with prolonged use.
+The various fragrance notes that fill up your room when you burn your favorite candle can actually be causing breathing problems, aggravating allergies and asthma with prolonged use.
 This is because most of the candles in the market are filled with synthetic fragrances.

 Synthetic fragrances that are used in scented candles contain phthalates, which are chemical compounds, referred to as plasticizers.
 Phthalates are used as solvents that help enhance the fragrance in a range of products like skincare, cosmetics, nail polishes, and even candles under the disguise of “fragrance”.

-How do scented candles work with synthetic fragrances
+How do scented candles work with synthetic fragrances?

 When these types of candles are burnt, phthalates are released in the air from where they can be either inhaled or absorbed through the skin.
 There are studies, which reveal that when phthalates enter the bloodstream, they can aggravate conditions like asthma and also disrupt hormonal levels.